ttyridal/masterpassword-firefox/README.md

 # Differences on name and phrase type passwords
 `version >= 2.0rc2`

 There was a descrepancy between how MasterPassword for Firefox and other implementations handled passwords with the type *name* and *phrase*.
 This has been corrected in versions after 2.0rc2.
 To get the old behaviour select the *name (v)* or *phrase (v)* option.

-Specifically, versions prior to 2.0rc2 forced the *variant* for such types to be respectively /login/ or /answer/.
+Specifically, versions prior to 2.0rc2 forced the *variant* for such types to be respectively *login* or *answer*.
 The variant concept is not commonly available in other implementations.